 - “Normal” won’t be like it used to be.
 No one knows when the pandemic will end, but it is becoming clear that many companies will never go back to the old way of doing things.
 For example, some companies made themselves virtual in a hurry and have found that they like the new arrangements.
 They may never go back to having everyone gather every day at a central office location.
 They are re-thinking their approach to real estate and, indeed, to the very concept of an office.

 - Globalization may not be such a great idea.
-Many companies with headquarters in one country but manufacturing operations in another county are examining other sourcing options.
+Many companies with headquarters in one country but manufacturing operations in another country are examining other sourcing options.
 As the pandemic unfolded, reliability commanded a premium.
 Now companies want to exert more control over where and how they make their products.

 - Scenario planning is the key to forward progress.
 In financial planning and analysis, there are more variables at play and a high level of volatility seems to be a permanent condition.
 Companies need the ability, not only to develop multiple scenarios at high speed, but to develop detailed action plans to accompany each scenario.
 And CFOs need to stress-test their companies’ balance sheets for each scenario, even for some which may have seemed highly unlikely just a year ago.